arturburiev/mlcourse.ai/README.md

 ----- My Note (Artur Buriev) -----
 <br>
 This repository contains the materials of the course "Open Machine Learning Course" and also notebooks with my solutions to demo tasks.
-Notebooks with my solutions are in the folder "my_solutions".
+Notebooks with my solutions are in the folder "jupyter_my_solutions".
 <br>
 ----- End of note -----